TLP supporters picket Lal Haveli, criticise Sh Rashid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The banned Tehreek-e-Labbaik Pakistan (TLP) supporters Monday gathered round Interior Minister Sheikh Rasheed Ahmed’s Lal Haveli and raised full-throated slogans against him.
+RAWALPINDI: The banned Tehreek-e-Labbaik Pakistan (TLP) supporters Monday gathered round Interior Minister Sheikh Rashid Ahmed’s Lal Haveli and raised full-throated slogans against him.

 Deputy Commissioner Capt (R) Anwar-ul-Haq and City Police Officer (CPO) Muhammad Ahsen Younas reached the spot along with a heavy contingent of police and Rangers to avoid any untoward incident.